coldbox-modules/cbstreams/readme.md

 ## Optionals

-Some of the terminal operations on streams do not return a solid value back to you but rather an `Optional.cfc` which mimics a Java Optional.
-This class has some cool methods so you can work with retruned results from streams.
+Some of the terminal operations on streams do not return a value back to you but rather an `Optional.cfc` which mimics a Java Optional.
+Optional is a simple container for a value which can be null or non-null.
+This class has some cool methods so you can work with the returned results from streams.

 - `isPresent()` - Checks if the optional has a value returned from the stream or maybe a null
 - `ifPresent( consumer )` - Pass in a consumer closure/lambda and will call it for you if the optional has a value present